marciof/Eon/specification/Specification.md

 A function is a list composed of a function followed by zero or more expression arguments.
 It extends the *List* type.

-### Function Call ###

-1. Create a new scope composed of the arguments, each one deferred.
-2. Evaluate the function within the new scope, and return the result.
+Calling a function creates a new scope composed of the arguments, each one deferred, and is then evaluated within the new scope, returning the result.

 ### Examples ###